Documentation forSQL Sentry

 Note: By default, the Totals table displays the top 15 queries by logical reads (descending ▼.
 For all tables, the arrow with the circle around it highlights by which column the data is sorted; ascending ▲ or descending ▼.

-Click a recorded event to display all of the recorded instances of that event.
-Click the Trace Events toggle to display the Trace Events for your selection.
+Click a recorded event to display all of the Trace Events for your selection.

 Totals Filtering